imjoy-team/example-plugins/README.md

 with specific dependencies.
 For these plugins we therefore provide different `tags`, that allow to control which libraries are installed.

-Installations can depend on the **operating systems**, e.g. to account for differences between Windows and Linux, or on importantly which type of **computational hardware** the plugins are running on.
 Deep learning methods require large computational resources, e.g. training is often performed on GPUs rather than CPUs.
 For a quick primer on 'CPU vs GPU computing' see the dedicated section below.

-For the ImJoy plugins, we hence provide tags to determine if a plugin will be running on a GPU or CPU, and if necessary provide operating system specific tags, such as `CPU_Windows` for a plugin that will be using CPUs on Windows.
+For the ImJoy plugins, we hence provide tags to determine if a plugin will be running on a GPU or CPU.
 Below we detail the operating systems and hardware configurations where the plugins were tested.

+Some plugins, such as the `DPNUnet` are based on implementations that only permit GPU computations.
+Here, no `CPU` tag is provided.

 Additional tags can be added for other configurations.
 For this, please file an issue [here](https://github.com/imjoy-team/example-plugins/issues).